XiangpengHao/shumai/README.md

 ```

-With the above setup, Shumai will write the benchmark results to json files to allow easy data integration:
+With the above setup, Shumai will write the benchmark results to json files:
 ```json
 {
   "config": {